seniorjoinu/ic-cron/README.md

 consensus ticks.
 But this is not enough for a comprehensive task scheduling - you still have to implement scheduling logic by yourself.
 This rust library does exactly that.

+Moreover, this library can help optimize scenarios when your canister sends a lot of messages, when there are more than one message per single recipient.
+In that case you could, instead of sending them all immediately, store them in some buffer and schedule an `ic-cron` task to batch-send them, once the task is executed.

 ### Installation

 ```toml